Framewrk’s MVP Launch

 Summary:

-• design for MVP completion with minimal technical debt
+• design for MVP completion with minimal technical debt to adhere to launch schedule

 Goals: